-Once she was able to put words to her natural strengths, she found a new set of tools to help her become stronger.
+Once she was able to put words to her natural talents, she found a new set of tools to help her become stronger.

 I have always told my kids to “play to their strengths”.